HongyangLL/M3-JEPA/README.md

 - 🔗 ICML Proceedings: *coming soon*

 ## 🔍 Overview of M3-Jepa
-Paradigm of our M3-Jepa.
-The self-supervised learning is conducted with two encoding branches of input and output signals, and a multi-directional MoE predictor to match the input latent embedding into the target latent embedding by minimizing contrastive and prediction losses.
-The MoE predictor is conditioned on the multi-modal routed information which is learned with information entropy minimization.
-Training is performed with alternative any-to-any multi-modality tasks.
+The paradigm of M3-JEPA on any-to-any multi-modality tasks.
+The self-supervised learning is conducted with two encoding branches of input and output signals, as well as an MoE predictor which projects the input embedding into the output latent space.
+M3-JEPA is an energy-based model that minimizes both contrastive and regularization losses.
+M3-JEPA is also conditioned on the inherent information content (g) which maximizes the mutual information and minimizes the conditional entropy.
 <p align="center">
   <img src="image/figure_1.jpg" alt="M3-Jepa Architecture" width="500"/>
 </p>